thib1984/pypodo/README.md

 # pypodo

-pypodo is a pip package : a todolist program who works with a .todo file at the root of the home directory in your terminal
+pypodo (\pipudu\\) is a pip package : a todolist program who works with a .todo file at the root of the home directory in your terminal

 ## Install